Seybah Dagoma

-Seybah Dagoma (born 9 June 1978 in Nantes, France) is a French lawyer and politician of the Socialist Party who served as a member of the French National Assembly on 17 June 2012, representing the department of Paris.
+Seybah Dagoma (born 9 June 1978) is a French lawyer and politician of the Socialist Party who served as a member of the French National Assembly on 17 June 2012, representing the department of Paris.

 Early life and education

 Born to immigrants from Chad in Nantes in 1978, Dagoma grew up in a low-income housing project in Sarcelles.
-She studied law.
+She studied law at the University of Paris 1 Panthéon-Sorbonne.

 Career

 In parliament, Dagoma served on the Committee on Foreign Affairs and the Committee on European Affairs.
 She was also her parliamentary group’s rapporteur on foreign trade.
 In her addition to her committee assignments, Dagoma was part of the National Assembly’s friendship groups with India, South Africa and Turkey.

 During her time in parliament, Dagoma was the only member of sub-Saharan immigrant background.

 Since 2016, Dagoma has been serving as president of Business France.